santonel/notes-api/README.md

 ## 👓 Examples

+Change the example.env with your preferred options.
+You can leave as it is, but vscode will use "development.env" as default env file.

 Start the project and connect to localhost:4000/graphql.
 You can use apollo studio to execute query against the api.

 Insert a note with: